THE BEAR MARKET OF 2022

 The pandemic, Russian war on Ukraine, soaring inflation, rising interest rates, and growing fears of recession triggered a –4.9% loss in the third quarter, a -16.1% loss in 2Q 2022, and a -4.6% loss in 1Q 2022.
 On June 13, 2022, the S&P 500 dropped more than -20% from its Jan.
 3, 2022, all-time high and a bear market started.

-Despite the first quarter loss of -4.6%, the S&P 500 stock index over the five years ended March 31, 2022, showed a total return, including dividends, gained +110%.
-The five years included the pandemic market meltdown of February and March 2020, when the stock market lost -34% of its value.
+Despite three, consecutive quarterly losses, the S&P 500 stock index over the five years ended September 30, 2022, showed a total return, including dividends, of +55.5%.
+The period included four bear markets, inlcuding the pandemic meltdown of February and March 2020, when the S&P 500 lost -34% of its value.

 INDEXES TRACKING 13 ASSET CLASSES